Suggest a Songfact / Artistfact

-Most towns on Long Island have a spot or field surrounded by trees called "The village green," similar to the one Joel sings about here.
+Many towns on Joel's stomping grounds of Long Island have a spot or field surrounded by trees called "The village green," similar to the one he sings about here.
+Joel was in a gang (not a very rough one) in Levittown, Long Island called "The Parkway Green Gang."

 The restaurant which inspired this song, since closed, was the Fontana di Trevi at 151 West 57th Street in New York City, right across from Carnegie Hall.
 Joel recalled in USA Today July 9, 2008: "It was for the opera crowd, but the Italian food was really good.
 They didn't really know who I was, which was fine with me, but sometimes you would have a hard time getting a table.
 Well, I went there when the tickets had gone on sale for (my dates at) Carnegie Hall, and the owner looks at me and he goes (in an Italian accent), 'Heyyy, youra that guy!'
 And from then on, I was always able to get a good spot."